Green Farm Spa & Retreats, Kent, England

-Those in search of a quirky, inspiring and peaceful antidote to urban living.
+Best for: Those in search of a quirky, inspiring and peaceful antidote to urban living.
 Ideal for anyone looking to be immersed in a warm, nurturing family home.
 Families welcome in the self-catering barn.

-Anyone looking for the anonymity of a large hotel, a restrictive detox, or an intense yoga schedule.
+Not for: Anyone looking for the anonymity of a large hotel, a restrictive detox, or an intense yoga schedule.
 Also, non-dog lovers, there are currently three dogs in residence.

-This relaxing country home in beautiful rural Kent offers the flexibility of tailor-made spa breaks with yoga, outdoor fitness, art and gardening sessions year-round.
+In a nutshell: This relaxing country home in beautiful rural Kent offers the flexibility of tailor-made spa breaks with yoga, outdoor fitness, art and gardening sessions year-round.
 There are also scheduled yoga days, yoga weekends, singing with nightingale retreats, and art retreats to join throughout the year.
 Stay over for a Spa Stay in the family home, a lovingly restored historic medieval house, or with a group of friends in a restored self-catering barn.
 There is a professionally-run ESPA spa with excellent facilities, an uplifting glass-fronted yoga ‘hay barn’ studio, a community farm to muck in with, and 12,500 acres of pristine countryside to explore.
 Expect a warm welcome, home cooking, farm animals and woodland walks.

 The warmth of the welcome and Martin and MaryAnn’s enthusiasm for sharing their beautiful home, vision and surroundings with their guests.
 This is a unique project built on passion, team work and a real commitment to preserving and nurturing the environment.
 The flexibility, range and quality of activities on offer - which is ever evolving, a current highlight being the ‘Singing with Nightingale’ folk music evenings.
 In essence, book the accommodation that best suits and then everything else can be added to create your personalised country retreat.